The E.D. Story

 Early Production History

 Perhaps the most informative way to follow the progression of the E.D. range is to check out their regular advertising placements in the two major British modelling magazines at the time - “Aeromodeller” and “Model Aircraft”.
 The company seldom missed an issue of either magazine with its advertising, thus providing us with very detailed evidence regarding the introductory dates of their various models.
-We will therefore present a number of these adverts as illustrations, interspersed with images of the engines themselves.
+I will therefore present a number of these adverts as illustrations, interspersed with images of the engines themselves.

 When using published advertisements as a guide to introductory dates, it's important to remember that the development of advertising copy had to precede the actual appearance of the advertisement by some time.
 There would have been an advance editorial deadline by which material for the next issue would have to be submitted.
 Moreover, it would take time to develop and create the advertising copy itself.
 For this reason, it's probably safe to assume that the actual introduction of a given model likely preceded its initial advertising appearance by at least a month, and possibly more.